HILLELOH/Project_Geo_Gebra/README.md

 ### Reset / delete history
-Reset is the abilit to reset the figure from shape (and it's included as operation that we can Undo or Redo)<br />
+Reset is the ability to reset the figure from shape (and it's included as operation that we can Undo or Redo)<br />
 Delete history simply delete all the operations from the history s.t you can't restore anymore and it is initialize (but save the shapes already drawn)<br />

 ### Save / Load